Ronald-Garcia/gatekeeper-redesign/README.md

 If your project needs some additional steps for the developer to build the project after some code changes, state them here.
 Moreover, give instructions on how to build and release a new version.
 In case there's some step you have to take that publishes this project to a server, it must be stated here.

 ## Contributing
 Refer to the [Contributing Guidelines](./CONTRIBUTING.md) for information on how to contribute to the project.

 ## Licensing

-Refer to the [Project Repository License](./LICENSE.md) for information on how the project is licensed.
+Refer to the [Project Repository License](./LICENSE.md) for information on how the project is licensed./